JStoresund/notes-V25/krypto/_krypto.md

 ## Classical encryption

 - Terminology
-  - *Cryptography*: study of designing cryptosystems
+  - *Cryptography*: Study of designing cryptosystems
   - *Cryptoanalysis*: Study of breaking cryptosystems
 - Confidentiality and authentication
   - For confidentiality a key is needed to read the message
-  - For authenticatino a key is needed to write the message
+  - For authentication a key is needed to write the message
 - Cryptosystems consists of the following:
   - Set of plaintexts
   - Set of ciphertexts
   - Set of keys
-  - Function which transforms plaintext into ciphertext (encyption)
+  - Function which transforms plaintext into ciphertext (encryption)
   - Function which transforms ciphertext into plaintext (decryption)
 - Symmetric key encryption
   - Encryption and decryption key only known to sender and receiver